-Research pertinent information on the body of water

-(river, lake, ocean, well, ponds, etc.) such as wave types, water depth, currents, temperature, nearby waterfalls and any history of drownings in the area.
-Watch out for rocks or potholes under the water that could cause injury.
-Be mindful of creatures inhabiting the water and research whether they are harmful to humans.

-Check the surroundings for a clear approach to the water.
+- Research pertinent information on the body of water (river, lake, ocean, well, ponds, etc.), such as wave types, water depth, currents, temperature, nearby waterfalls, and any history of drownings in the area.
+Watch out for rocks or underwater holes that could cause injury.
+Be mindful of creatures inhabiting the water and research whether they are harmful to humans. - Check the surroundings for a clear approach to the water.
 Pay attention to warning signs in the area; they are there for a reason!
-Verify whether the area is prone to flooding as it increases the risk of accidents.
+Verify whether the area is prone to flooding, as it increases the risk of accidents.
 Make sure there is no sewage discharged nearby.

-Do What You Can to Control and Minimise the Danger
+Do What You Can to Control and Minimize the Danger

 Inform the local authorities of your plans, if applicable.
-Depending on the location, some local authorities may require notification of your intentions.
+Depending on the location, some local authorities may require you to notify them of your plans.
 They may have requirements or limitations as to what activities are allowed in the water.
-They may have General/Public Liability coverage requirements or even provide a health and safety list of things to consider when performing the activity.
-The real benefit is the local knowledge gleaned from the local authorities about accidents that have happened in the past, and ideal ways to avoid those issues.
+They may have General/Public Liability coverage requirements or even provide a list of health and safety considerations for your activity.
+The real benefit is the knowledge gained from the local authorities about accidents that have happened in the past, and ideal ways to avoid those issues.